banglakit/awesome-bangla/README.md

 # awesome-bangla
-A collection of tools, datasets and resources on Bangla computing
+A collection of tools, datasets and resources on Bangla computing.
+This list was compiled to help researchers and hobbyists interested in Natural Language Processing with the Bangla (Bengali) language.
+Please feel free to contribute.

 ## Typing Tools and Keyboards